 Meaningful and Positive Change

 Anybody can make a big change, but that doesn’t immediately qualify it as positive change.
-Big or small, change has to be beneficial, regardless of magnitude.
-Often times the quantifying of change is just a veil on the reality that nothing really changed.
-For example, let’s say that there are 1,000 outstanding shares of a company, and each share is currently worth $10.
+Big or small, change also has to be beneficial, regardless of magnitude.
+Often, the quantifying of change is just a veil on the reality that nothing really changed.
+An investing example: Let’s say that there are 1,000 outstanding shares of a company, and each share is currently worth $10.
 This means that the market capitalization (the total value of all of the company’s outstanding shares) is $10,000.

 What changed?
 Many companies performed stock splits to demonstrate “confidence” in their earnings and “optimism” about the future.
 Intrinsically, however, absolutely nothing changed.
 A stock split did not hire a new CEO, create sales, or improve profit margins.
 This isn’t positive change, or change with a purpose at all.
-It’s all a show, and we’re not here to put on a show, but to do meaningful and positive things for others.
+It’s all a show, and we’re not here to put on a show.
+We’re here to do meaningful and positive things for others.
+The question is:

-How have you created meaningful and positive change for others today?
+How will you create meaningful and positive change for others?